wesbos/es6-articles/09 - Default Function Arguments.md

 console.log(totalBill);
 ```

-I don't mind that, but it can be a little bit hard on your team to have to read it.
+I don't mind extra conditional checks, but it can be a little bit hard on your team to have to read it.
 If you've got four or five different arguments coming in, then you've got to do all this crazy code at the top.

 Another thing to note is the `||` trick will fallback to the default if you pass in `0`, `null`, `false` or any other falsy value.
 Not exactly what you want when you are trying to tip $0!